-Pre-eclampsia is a condition that only occurs in pregnancy.
+Pre-eclampsia is a serious condition and it can affect both you and your baby.
 The main feature is high blood pressure, but for a diagnosis of pre-eclampsia there must also be evidence that other organs are involved (such as protein in your urine).

 What are the signs and symptoms of pre-eclampsia?

-Pre-eclampsia often develops without any symptoms, and the first signs are usually a rise in blood pressure and the presence of protein in the urine.
+Pre-eclampsia often develops without any symptoms.
+The first signs are usually a rise in blood pressure and the presence of protein in your urine.
 These signs are normally picked up during an antenatal visit.

 In some women with severe pre-eclampsia, signs and symptoms may include: